SolarKnightsRacing/SKR-Core/Administration/Work-Journals/Crossan-Malachy.md

 # Crossan Malachy
 ## Todo
 - [ ] I need to add DFM learning resources to the SKR-Resources repo

+## 2025-06-26
+- Messaged FSGP Coordinator
+- joined the CECS RSO Leadership discord
+- Talked to CECS about GitLab server.
+They said to go through advisor

+### Email from QS Motor
+- Email received from QS motor.
+Gave us engineering drawings and information about the motor.
+- [ ] Reply email QS motor
+  - Shipping information
+  - Ask for spare rotors
+  - talk to Adam about brakes

+### PVF
+I tried to get my Tuesday absence excused with my CS professor and I required a Program Verification Form (PVF).
+It is not that complicated.
+It just requires some information about the event and a signature from the faculty advisor (Dr. Putnam)

+### Discussed BPS with Nick
+Decided on using a micro-controller development board along with a custom pcb.
+The BPS should go within the battery enclosure.

+## 2025-06-25
+- Design meeting
+- Azure revoked

 ## 2025-06-24
 - Communicated with Gail the IEF coordinator and requested emergency contact forms from team
 - Added FSGP docs to Repo